timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Publication service operators MUST ensure that their RRDP servers are highly available.

-The RRDP snapshot and delta files SHOULD remain available for two hours after they have become unreferenced by the latest RRDP notification file.
-Not doing so may lead to files being not found due to race conditions or slow fetching by RPs, and force RPs to fall back to full snapshot or rsync fetching.
+The RRDP snapshot and delta files SHOULD remain available for at least two hours after they have become unreferenced by the latest RRDP notification file.
+A two-hour period retention period helps ensure overlap with RPs following an hourly synchronisation schedule.
+Too short of a retention period might lead to files being not found by slow fetching RPs and can cause a time-of-check to time-of-use (TOCTOU) race condition resulting in RPs having to fetch a full RRDP snapshot or fall back to rsync-based synchronisation - both of which are resource-intensive operations.

 If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.
 Special care MUST be taken to ensure that the notification file is not cached